thunderrabbit/bulletproof/src/utils/README.md

 $logo = 'my-logo.png';
 // where to place the watermark
 $position = 'center';
-// get the width and heigh of the logo list($logoWidth, $logoHeight) = getimagesize($logo);
+// get the width and height of the logo list($logoWidth, $logoHeight) = getimagesize($logo);

 $watermark = Bulletproof\watermark(